Welcome

 StepKey Points

-Title verificationReview official copies or epitome, check for restrictions, confirm assignor’s right to assign
+Title verificationReview official copies or epitome, check restrictions and charges, confirm assignor’s right to assign and lease term remaining

-Landlord’s consentApply in writing, provide references, obtain licence to assign before completion
+Landlord’s consentApply in writing, provide references, satisfy lease preconditions, obtain licence to assign and any certificate of compliance

 Key Point Checklist